projectcalico/calico/master/networking/advertise-service-ips.md

 #### Tips for success

 - Generally, we recommend using “Local” for the following reasons:
-  - Network policies that refer to a source IP address, work as expected because the original source address is preserved.
+  - Network policies that refer to a source IP address work as expected because the original source address is preserved.
   - Return traffic is routed directly to the source IP because “Local” services do not require undoing the source NAT (unlike “Cluster” services).
 - Cluster IP advertisement works best with a route reflector/ToR that supports ECMP.
 Otherwise, all traffic for a given route is directed to a single node.